matanolabs/matano/README.md

 matano deploy [--profile AWS_CLI_PROFILE]
 ```

-Deployment can take up to 15 minutes.
+The first deployment can take up to 15 minutes.

 ## Documentation